grame-cncm/faust/compiler/generator/template/README.md

 ## Binary backend

-A binary backend will generate binary code using an tailor-made output, which can greaty depends of the use-case.
+A binary backend will generate binary code using a tailor-made output, which can greatly depend on the use-case.
 Look at the LLVM backend which outputs LLVM IR code, and the WASM backend which outputs binary WebAssembly code.